27 Things Your Podiatrist Won’t Tell You

 You might be embarrassed by your stubble, but it will be worse when bacteria and fungus enter the microscopic nicks on your ankle and give you an infection.

-They'll help if you just need some arch support and padding, but they're nothing like the orthotics I make after creating a mold of your feet in my office.
+They’ll help if you just need some arch support and padding, but they’re nothing like the orthotics I make after creating a mold of your feet in my office.
 Orthotics are like eyeglasses for the feet.
-They're made to correct the specific biomechanics of the way you walk.
+They’re made to correct the specific biomechanics of the way you walk.
 Don’t fall for these other little shoe mistakes that are killing your feet.

 But unless he or she is specifically trained in the foot and ankle, coming to me is a better bet.

 That might not be your great toe—a lot of people’s second toe is longer.

 Barefoot running?
 Great idea—if you can stay on sand or earthiMoved Studio/Shutterstock

 Do it on concrete, and you’ll end up with stress fractures and some very bad inflammation.

 Here’s a home remedy to cure your stinky feetAnastasios71/Shutterstock

 Make some really strong black tea, then soak your feet in it two or three times a week for 20 minutes.
 The tannic acid has been shown to temporarily shrink sweat ducts so they don’t work as hard.
 Plus, here are ten more smart tricks to keep your shoes smell-free.